FOSSEE/sees/README.rst

 - automate tasks by writing shell scripts and python scripts,

-- realise the impact of coding style and readbility on quality,
+- realise the impact of coding style and readability on quality,

 - write mid-sized programs that carry out typical engineering / numerical computations such as those that involve (basic)